harishkotra/gaia-autonomys-starter-kit/README.md

 1. **Connect Wallet**: Click "Connect Wallet" to connect via Reown
 2. **Start Chatting**: Type messages to chat with the Gaia Node AI
-3. **Store Chat**: Click "Store on AutoDrive" to save the chat transcript
+3. **Store Chat**: Click "Store on Auto Drive" to save the chat transcript
 4. **View Stored Files**: Chat transcripts are stored with metadata including:
    - Session ID and wallet address
    - All messages with timestamps